-TT: Una volta un newyorkese che viveva da molti anni a Miami Beach mi disse...
+(TT 34): Una volta un newyorkese che viveva da molti anni a Miami Beach mi disse...

-Although the Circumstance of Angle has not been kept and has been substituted by a projecting clause with a Circumstance of Location: Time in thematic position (Una volta), we think that, in terms of Engagement, the function of the ST has been conveyed.
+Although the Circumstance of Angle has not been kept and has been substituted with a projecting clause with a Circumstance of Location: Time in thematic position (Una volta), we think that, in terms of Engagement, the function of the ST has been conveyed.